Tübingen, Germany. “What Is Time?”

 Book: The World as I See It, Albert Einstein

-Far behind is the colourful city of Bruges that keeps playing its beauty on the cinematic screen of my mind!
+Far behind is colourful Bruges that keeps playing its beauty on the cinematic screen of my mind!
 Kilometre after kilometre I’m speeding towards south-west Germany, to the hilly region of Swabia.

 Driving through Europe has an undeniable charm if you can juggle distances and tiredness.
 After hours and hours of staring straight ahead, I get the feeling that Germany does not have an end.
 It does, and I’m getting closer to the southern border.
 And I know it does not compare to driving across the USA or India.
 ‘Turn left in five thousand miles.’